Cesar Millan Net Worth

 Furthermore, Millan has published numerous books co-authored with Melissa Jo Peltier, including: "Cesar's Way: The Natural, Everyday Guide to Understanding and Correcting Common Dog Problems" (2007), "Be the Pack Leader: Use Cesar's Way to Transform Your Dog… and Your Life" (2007), "A Member of the Family: Cesar Millan's Guide to a Lifetime of Fulfillment with Your Dog" (2008), "How to Raise the Perfect Dog: Through Puppyhood and Beyond" (2009), "Cesar's Rules: Your Way to Train a Well-Behaved Dog" (2010), and "Cesar Millan's Lesson's from the Pack: Stories of Dogs Who Changed My Life" (2017).
 His first three books were all New York Times best sellers, and have cumulatively sold over two million copies just in the United States.

-Real Estate: In April 2017 Cesar paid $2.8 million for a home in Encino, California.
+In 2017, Cesar paid $2.8 million for a home in LA's Encino suburb.
 About a month earlier he sold a previous home in Studio City, California for $1.8 million.
-Out in Santa Clarita, California he owns and operates Cesar Millan's Dog Psychology Center, a 45-acre dog training facility.
+Cesar listed the home for sale in January 2022 for $4 million.